-The staff will bring your baby to you for a cuddle as soon as possible, or your partner may hold the baby until you are able.
+The midwife or paediatrician will bring your baby to you for a cuddle as soon as possible, or your partner may hold the baby until you are able.

-Following the operation, a tube is often inserted to drain fluid from the wound.
+Following the operation, a small tube may be inserted to drain fluid from the wound.
 You will usually be encouraged to get up and walk within eight to twelve hours to help you recover faster and to prevent blood clots.

-You’ll still experience very heavy vaginal bleeding for some weeks following a caesearean, as with a vaginal birth, as the uterus sheds the build-up of blood cells that has protected the baby throughout pregnancy.
+You’ll still experience vaginal bleeding for some weeks following a caesarean, as with a vaginal birth, as the uterus sheds the build-up of blood cells that has protected the baby throughout pregnancy.

-Most hospitals suggest you stay four to five days following a caesarean birth, although stays are often shorter if there are no complications.
+Most hospitals suggest you stay three to five days following a caesarean birth, although stays may be shorter if there are no complications.

-Recovering from a caesarean operation will take longer than a vaginal birth, with most doctors recommending that you take breastfeeding-safe pain relief for at least a few days after the operation and avoid heavy lifting or even driving for the next six weeks or so, with full recovery taking an average of twelve weeks.
+Recovering from a caesarean operation will take longer than a vaginal birth, with most doctors recommending that you take breastfeeding-safe pain relief for at least a few days after the operation and avoid heavy lifting or even driving for the next six weeks or so, with full recovery taking up to twelve weeks.

-Looking after a new baby (with the sleeplessness and lifting involved) can be very draining after a caesarean operation, so it’s worthwhile trying to arrange live-in support from your partner or friend or relative for a few weeks.
+Looking after a new baby (with the sleeplessness and lifting involved) can be very draining after a caesarean operation, so it’s worthwhile trying to arrange as much support as possible.

 By Fran Molloy – journalist and mum of 4